-For example, in Wisconsin, this guide from the WI DNR explains how to properly manage chemotherapy waste.
+For example, in Wisconsin, this guide from the WI DNR explains how to properly manage trace chemotherapy waste.
 In the state of Wisconsin, both trace and bulk chemo waste must be incinerated.

 What’s the Difference between Bulk and Trace Chemo Waste?

 How do you know if your chemotherapy waste is considered bulk or trace?
 What disposal bin does each chemo waste type go into?

 Bulk chemotherapy waste is any waste that has more than a residual amount of a chemo drug.

 - Drug dispensing devices or IV bags that are not completely empty

 - Spill cleanup materials

 Bulk chemotherapy waste should be put in RCRA containers that are DOT approved to transport this type of hazardous material.
 These containers are often the color black.
 They must have a hazardous pharmaceutical waste label with the correct DOT hazard class.
 Only a hazardous waste transporter with an EPA permit can take it away for disposal.
 In addition, the waste must be destroyed as hazardous waste at an EPA-permitted treatment facility.

 Trace chemotherapy wastes fall into two categories:

 - Items that have a residual amount of a chemotherapy drug.
 This could be an empty drug bottle, drug dispensing device, or IV bag and tubing (i.e. the container is “RCRA empty“)